oncomouse/courses/2021/engl460fall2021.md

 These are grades are earned for unsuccessful completion of work in a systematic way, at the discretion of the professor.
 A "D" denotes some minimal attempt having been made, while an "F" is awarded in the absence of enough satisfactory work to justify passing the course.

 # Class Procedures

+## Slack

+We will be using Slack to coordinate communication in class.
+There is a link to join our class workspace on Canvas.
+Please do this today!

 ## FERPA Privacy Notice